jorammercado/fin-track-frontend/README.md

 - **Verify OTP**: Used during the login process to verify the one-time passcode sent to the user's email.
 - **404**: Displays an error message when a user attempt to navigate to a non-existent page.
 - **Profile**: Shows detailed information about the user’s account.
-- **Edit Account Details**: Allows users to update their account information.
+- **Edit Account**: Allows users to update their account information.
 - **Edit Account Password**: Enables users to change their account password securely.
 - **Dashboard**: Displays account balances for checking, savings, and investments in a consolidated view.
 - **Investments**: Provides real time stock prices from third party API polygon.io.